Eva Siewert: Childhood

 Eva Siewert was born in Breslau (today Wrocław, Poland), the daughter of two musicians.
 Her father Hans Siewert (1872–1941), son of a chemistry professor at the University of Córdoba (Argentina), was a Kammersänger.
-He became a member of the National Socialist German Workers' Party (abbreviated in German as NSDAP) in 1932.
+He became a member of the Nazi Party in 1932.
 Her mother Frida Siewert (born Michels, 1880–1953) was an opera and concert singer and a Jew, which is why her daughter later acquired the status of a "first-degree hybrid".
 Hans Siewert and Frida Siewert divorced in Hamburg in 1911.

 Siewert lived mostly with her mother in Berlin, but was raised by governesses.
 She attended the Hohenzollern lyceum in Berlin-Wilmersdorf, graduating in 1923 with a high school diploma (Obersekundarreife).
 Her schooling was interrupted only once, in 1915, for about a year and half.
 At the age of eight, Siewert later explained, she fled her mother and went to live with her father, who at the time was employed as a Kammersänger for the Grand Duchy of Baden in the city of Karlsruhe.
 It was only through a court order that she was forced to return to Berlin.
 Her relationship with her mother seems to have been poor in her early years.
 In 1948, Siewert wrote about her mother: "We have little in common apart from music."